Dubuque Regional Airport: History

 An airport on Chaplain Schmitt Island was constructed in 1934, but was abandoned due to flooding.

 The first airline flights at Dubuque were Mid-Continent DC-3s in 1950.
-In 1955 successor Braniff was replaced by Ozark, which pulled out its DC9s and FH227s in 1981.
+In 1955 successor Braniff was replaced by Ozark, which pulled out its D-C9s and FH-227s in 1981.

 Northwest Airlines announced on February 7, 2008, that its regional partner Mesaba Airlines (Northwest Airlink) would return to Dubuque with twice daily Saab 340s to Minneapolis-Saint Paul International Airport.
 These flights began on June 20, 2008.
 On July 2, 2009, the merged Delta/Northwest Airlines announced it would end service to Dubuque, leaving DBQ with one airline.

 The 2013 Federal sequester would have resulted in the closure of the airport's control tower, but the Federal Aviation Administration ultimately reversed its decision.

 As late as early 2020, American Eagle ERJ-145s flew to O'Hare International Airport in Chicago three times a day, yet reduced their schedule to one daily flight due to the COVID-19 pandemic.
 On September 6, 2022, American Eagle ended its last daily flight to the airport.

 Avelo Airlines departing Dubuque's runway 13 for Orlando.

 On November 3, 2022, Avelo Airlines and the Dubuque Regional Airport announced airline service to Orlando, Florida, using Boeing 737-800 aircraft.
 The flights started on March 22, 2023.
 Further, on September 13, they added a flight to Las Vegas.
 On November 1, 2023, Avelo Airlines and the airport announced that air service to Las Vegas, would be discontinued beginning January 6, 2024, as part of a national network reevaluation.
 On January 10, 2024, the Dubuque Regional Airport announced that Avelo Airlines will pause regular air service to Orlando and convert to seasonal air service as part of a company wide transition.
 In July 2024, Avelo announced they would not return to Dubuque citing aircraft availability and costs at Orlando.

 On August 27, 2024, the airport announced the return of daily service to Chicago O'Hare International Airport with Denver Air Connection, starting November 4, 2024.

+On December 15, 2025, the Dubuque City Council voted to direct the airport commission to end the service agreement with Denver Air, effective January 15, 2026.